gsoft-inc/wl-web-configs/docs/swc/default.md

 - Minification

-## Target environment
+### Target environment

 - ESM
-- ESNext
+- ECMAScript features matching the provided `browsers`

 ## Getting started

-To get started, follow the quick start guide to configure SWC for either a [development environment](configure-dev.md), a [production environment](configure-build.md) or to run [Jest environment](configure-jest.md).
+To get started, follow the quick start guide to configure SWC for either a [development environment](configure-dev.md), a [production environment](configure-build.md) or to run [Jest tests](configure-jest.md).